…and the Memories They Bring

 Next I checked the garage roof to see if there was enough snow on one side so I could climb up and slide down the other side.
 The crimped edges of the tin roof made a perfect sliding spot.
 It was not an approved activity so I only did it a few times but it was hard to get away with it.
 Who else would have made the tracks on the roof?

 Time to build a fort.
 I rolled huge snowballs to make the walls.
 Smaller one went on top.
 When I ran out of fresh snow I used my sled to transport the snowballs.
 The finished project kept me from the wind.
 When the noon whistle blew I was tired and hungry.
 The house seemed too warm.
 My snowsuit was hung in the cellar stairway not far from the big old coal furnace.
 I put my mittens on the hot air vent.
 I could smell the fresh baked bread.
 Lunch was ready: tomato soup, bread and butter, and hot chocolate.

 After lunch, I got out the scissors, the summer Sears catalog, and an empty cardboard box and created my own dream home using flour and water paste to place the cutout furniture in the right place.
 I created my own paper dolls and clothes from pictures in the catalog ignoring the fact that they had no feet.

 If I was lucky, when my father came home we could go sliding down the nearby hill and maybe after dinner make sugar on snow.

-Snow days were a wonderful gift.
-Sadly the students who have online classes will not get to experience them — not this winter.
+Snow days were wonderful gift.
+Sadly the students who have online classes will not to experience them — not this winter.